StableUSD (USDS) Trading Down 1.2% This Week

 StableUSD Coin Trading

-It is usually not currently possible to buy alternative cryptocurrencies such as StableUSD directly using US dollars.
-Investors seeking to acquire StableUSD should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
+It is usually not currently possible to buy alternative cryptocurrencies such as StableUSD directly using U.S. dollars.
+Investors seeking to trade StableUSD should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy StableUSD using one of the aforementioned exchanges.

 Receive News & Updates for StableUSD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for StableUSD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.